 The new guidelines aren’t only for walking around the parks and riding the attractions, Dining in Disney World is also going to be very different with many changes to the way guests enjoy a meal.

-Disney Springs has announced they will have protective plastic barriers up at the cashier’s counter to keep a safe distance between the staff and guests in shops and restaurants.
-We expect the same thing to happen in the theme parks.
+Disney Springs has protective plastic barriers up at the cashier’s counter to keep a safe distance between the staff and guests in shops and restaurants.
+We expect the same thing to happen in the theme parks too.

 A fantastic addition Disney started using in the parks a couple of years ago is the Mobile Ordering system.
 This allows guests to order their food from the My Disney Experience app and skip the lines in Quick Service dining locations.